jpclark6/PicYourLandmarkAPI/README.md

 ## Running the Tests

-This app has most endpoints happy and sad path tested.
+This app tests most endpoints with both happy and sad path testing.
+It also uses CircleCI for continuous integration.
 To run the tests enter the following into the terminal:

 ```
 python3 manage.py test